 - Three hours in the spa cost €18 on weekdays, or €20,50 on weekends.
 Day passes are €24,50 or €26,50, respectively.
 Half price for children 3 – 13, and family tickets are available.

 How about you?
-Does a quick spa break right about now sound all right to you?
+Does a quick spa break just about now sound all right to you?

 Disclosure: I stayed at Aquadome as a guest of the Austrian Tourist Board.
 As ever, all opinions are of course my own.